“The bulk of the world’s knowledge is an imaginary construction.” ~ American author Helen Keller (1880–1968)

 Reality is obscured from the actuality we experience.
 The miscreant mind deceives.

 The Spokes series begins with Unraveling Reality: an invigorating introduction to the wealth of material presented in the 8 books that follow.
 The Science of Existence explores the universe and the essentials of the natural world.
 The Web of Life chronicles the wondrous diversity of life.
 The Elements of Evolution untangles natural history and explains how life adapts.
 The Ecology of Humans explores the biological interfaces of the human body, including the intelligence system, health and diet.
 The Echoes of the Mind pivots on people: psychology, beliefs, and relationships, and highlights human societies.
 The Fruits of Civilization covers the consequences of human endeavors.
 The Pathos of Politics probes how polity has affected humanity, and how humans may yet survive the abysmal failures of the past and present.
-The Hub of Being is an exposition on enlightenment, expanding on the coverage of Clarity.
+The Hub of Being is a scientific exposition on enlightenment, expanding on the coverage of The Red Pill and Clarity.